 - The same dog may react differently at different times

-Because the toxic mechanism is unclear, all exposure should be treated as a potential emergency.
+Because the toxic mechanism is unclear, all exposure should be treated as a potential emergency — similar to other dangerous foods like onions and garlic.

 What Happens If a Dog Eats Grapes?